SPL-ethz/CAT/README.txt

 Features supported by all solvers
 - Nucleation (homogeneous/heterogeneous)
 - Growth (size dependent/independent)
+- Dissolution (only size independent verified)
 - Antisolvent und Temperature profiles in form of anonymous functions or piecewise-linear functions
 - Arbitrary grid sizing

-Features that are currently planned
+Features that are currently planned in the future
 - GUI
-- Dissolution
 - Ostwald ripening
+- Lattice-Boltzman method
+- 1D agglomeration